-The history department aims to explore many key events in British and world history in order to widen students perspectives of society.
-Through the study of history we aim to develop within each individual student personal learning and thinking skills to equip students for a variety of academic and vocational challenges.
-Lessons are taught inactively using a variety of methods to appeal to the wide variety of students learning styles at HGS.
+The History department aims to explore many key events in British and world history in order to widen students' perspectives of society.
+Through the study of History we aim to develop, within each individual student, personal learning and thinking skills to equip students for a variety of academic and vocational challenges.
+Lessons are taught using a variety of methods to appeal to the wide variety of student learning styles.
 Through group work, discussion and debate we aim to encourage positive participation.

-History fires pupils' curiosity and imagination, moving and inspiring them with the dilemmas, choices and beliefs of people in the past.
-It helps pupils develop their own identities through an understanding of history at personal, local, national and international levels.
+History fires students' curiosity and imagination, moving and inspiring them with the dilemmas, choices and beliefs of people in the past.
+It helps students develop their own identities through an understanding of History at personal, local, national and international levels.
 It helps them to ask and answer questions of the present by engaging with the past.

-A wide range of styles are employed, including: group work, presentations, drama and role-play and E-learning
+A wide range of styles are employed, including group work, presentations, drama, role-play and E-learning

 Key Stage 3 - 30 mins per week